szhshp/Project-Donner/README.md

 ### Bug

-- [ ] Do not redownload sore if download in score screen
+- [ ] Do not redownload sore if downloaded in score screen

 ### UI
 - [x] Update history text styles